stevenmz/stevenmz.github.io/SfDataAnalysis.md

 ![This image shows the order of the days of the week.](images/SfDataAnalysis/DataPrep3.png)

+## Data Exploration

-Is the data clean?
+### Is the data clean?

-Check for mistyping:
+Check for categories that are supposed to be the same, but due to a human mistyping have resulted in multiple categories:

 ![Shows the unique values for the Category of crime column](images/SfDataAnalysis/DataPrep4.png)

-Looks like no similar categories
+...Looks like the Category variable has no data entry errors.

-We can do the same thing fro description, but to make it easier to spot similar typos we can also sort alphabetically:
+We can do the same thing for the Description variable, but to make it easier to spot similar typos we can also sort alphabetically:

 ```R
 sort(unique(data$Descript))
 ```

 Visual inspection shows no duplicates (fuzzy near misses when they meant the same thing).
 Interestingly their system seems to have a broad category like “Assualt” and a number of further more specific descriptions like “ASSAULT BY POISONING”.
 So if we want to capture all assaults for a given region we would need to grab all instances where description starts with assault.

 Every thing ok with pdDistrict:

 ![Shows the unique districts for policing in the city.](images/SfDataAnalysis/DataPrep5.png)

 …and with resolution:

 ![Shows the resolution of the call to 911](images/SfDataAnalysis/DataPrep6.png)

-If I want to see crime by street, address feature makes that difficult.
-What would be better if a StreetName feature.
-The address entries use one of two formats “xxx block of <street name>” and “<street name> / <other street name>”:
+If I want to see crime by street, the Address variable makes that difficult.
+What would be better is a StreetName feature.
+The address entries use one of two formats “xxx block of <street name>” and “<street name> / <other street name>” as seen in these two sample observations:

 ![Shows the two patterns for addresses in the dataset.](images/SfDataAnalysis/DataPrep7.png)